Galaxy evolution in the post-merger regime. IV -- The long-term effect of mergers on galactic stellar mass growth and distribution: Introduction

 \section{Introduction}

 Galaxy mergers represent a cornerstone in the contemporary paradigm of hierarchical growth.
 The coalescence of two galaxies leads to the natural build-up of all of their constituent parts, from the stars and gas, to their dark matter halos and central supermassive black holes.
-Merger histories can be witnessed in nearby galaxies in the form of extended low surface brightness features (usually the remnants of relatively major mergers) and stellar streams that result from satellite accretion events (e.g. Karademir et al. 2019; Valenzuela \& Remus 2024).
+Merger histories can be witnessed in nearby galaxies in the form of extended low surface brightness features (usually the remnants of relatively major mergers) and stellar streams that result from satellite accretion events \citep[e.g. ][]{Karademir2019, Valenzuela2024}.
 However, galactic growth happens in tandem via \textit{in-situ} processes unrelated to galaxy mergers, for example, as gas is transformed into stars through gravitational collapse in the disk and the central supermassive black hole is fed via secular means.
 A pertinent question is therefore: what fraction of galaxy growth occurs from star formation enhancement as a direct result of a merger versus secular \textit{in-situ} processes?

 In the current paper, we focus on the specific topic of stellar mass growth.
 Several works have attempted to quantify the fraction of \textit{ex-situ} stellar mass in galaxies, i.e., the fraction of stellar mass that has been accreted through a merger, rather than formed within the current host.
-Quantifying the \textit{ex-situ} stellar mass fraction is relatively straightforward in simulations, whereby the origin of particles can be readily tracked (e.g. Rodriguez-Gomez et al. 2016; Boecker et al. 2023; Cannarozzo et al. 2023).
-Observationally, quantifying the \textit{ex-situ} mass fraction is more challenging, but several works have attempted the measurement (Boecker et al. 2020; Angeloudi et al. 2024; 2025; Cai et al. 2025).
-The general consensus is that whilst \textit{ex-situ} stellar mass is most readily accreted at larger radii, there is considerable spatial variation due to properties such as mass ratio and dynamics (e.g. Rodriguez-Gomez et al. 2016; Karademir et al. 2019; Angeloudi et al. 2025).
+Quantifying the \textit{ex-situ} stellar mass fraction is relatively straightforward in simulations, whereby the origin of particles can be readily tracked \citep[e.g.][] {Kannan15,RodriguezGomez2016, Boecker2023, Cannarozzo2023}.
+Observationally, quantifying the \textit{ex-situ} mass fraction is more challenging, but several works have attempted the measurement \citep{Boecker2020, Angeloudi2024, Angeloudi2025, Cai2025}.
+The general consensus is that whilst \textit{ex-situ} stellar mass is most readily accreted at larger radii, there is considerable spatial variation due to properties such as mass ratio and dynamics \citep[e.g.][]{RodriguezGomez2016, Karademir2019, Angeloudi2025}.